Quantinuum Customer JPMorgan Chase Advances Constrained Quantum Optimization with New 20-Qubit System

 JPMorgan Chase has been working with Quantinuum’s quantum hardware since 2020 (pre-merger) and Pistoia has seen the evolution of the machine over time, as companies raced to add qubits.
 “It was clear early on that the number of qubits doesn't matter,” he said.
 “In the short term, we need computers whose qubits are reliable and give us the results that we expect based on the reference values.”

 Jenni Strabley, Sr., Director of Offering Management for Quantinuum, stated, “Quality counts when it comes to quantum computers.
-We know our users, like JPMC, expect that every time they use our H-series quantum computers, they get the same, repeatable, high-quality performance.
+We know our users, like JPMC, expect that every time they use our H-Series quantum computers, they get the same, repeatable, high-quality performance.
 Quality isn’t typically part of the day-to-day conversation around quantum computers, but it needs to be for users like Marco and his team to progress in their research.”

 More broadly, the researchers claimed that “this demonstration is a testament to the overall progress of quantum computing hardware.
 Our successful execution of complex circuits for constrained optimization depended heavily on all-to-all connectivity, as the circuit depth would have significantly increased if the circuit had to be compiled to a nearest-neighbor architecture.”